Drod217/Hangman-Game/README.md

-Simple Javascript game of Hangman, Senfield themed. allows for 8 wrong guesses and plays music/sound on corresponding answers.
+Simple Javascript game of Hangman, Seinfeld themed. allows for 8 wrong guesses and plays music/sound on corresponding answers.